gijewemen/agent-scripts/Readme.md

- This repository contains packages installation and configurtion using bash script..
+ This repository contains packages installation and configurtion using bash scripting..